ChrisShank/progressive-element/README.md

 - CSS "reactivity" that conditionally styles the page based on DOM attributes or other state-based selectors (e.g. `:has`).
 Originally [written](https://calendar.perfplanet.com/2022/an-html-first-mental-model/) about by Noam.

 Provided in the repo are some optional/unopionated helpers that implement these patterns.

+For a more detailed explanation check out [this](https://github.com/ChrisShank/progressive-element/blob/main/docs/philosophy.md)